wp-plugins/snazzy-maps/readme.txt

 3. Your Google Map is now a Snazzy Map!

 == Changelog ==

+= 1.0.3 =
+Release Date: April 8th, 2015

+* Bug Fix: Added some javascript to support more browsers and Google Maps plugins.
+* Bug Fix: Fixed up some PHP warning messages on the plugin pages.

 = 1.0.2 =
 Release Date: March 25th, 2015